thejduman/UrbanHitchcock-CapstoneDungeon/README.md

 * Unity Hub Version 3.4.2
 * Unity Editor Version: 2021.3.18f1
 * VScode
 * SQLite
-* Microsoft Excel
 * C#

 ## Setup and Installation Guide
+To run this project, you will need a Windows computer with DirectX and Microsoft .NET installed.
+The zip file containing the build can be downloaded here: https://github.com/thejduman/UrbanHitchcock-CapstoneDungeon/raw/main/Cybersecurity%20Exploration%20Game%20v.1.0.zip

+Once the zip file is downloaded, extract the contents and run UrbanHitchcock-CapstoneDungeon.exe.

-To run this project, either clone it from the repository:
+To download the source code, either clone it from the repository:

 ```
 $ git clone --main dev --single-branch https://github.com/thejduman/UrbanHitchcock-CapstoneDungeon.git